Gastric Sleeve Surgery From £8995

 o Reports confirm 85% of patients with non-alcoholic fatty liver disease (NAFLD) experience significant health improvements after gastric sleeve surgery.

-o Gastric sleeve surgery also leads to the enhancement of various clinical markers.
+Gastric sleeve surgery also leads to the enhancement of various clinical markers.
 The surgical procedure induces a significant regulatory impact on hematological, inflammatory and biochemical markers.

 What are the risks of gastric sleeve surgery?